 - Maximum Level (LMax) = Safety Stock (S) + Order Quantity (O) = 800 Units

-Fixed Reorder Period System is an Inventory Model of administering inventories, where alert is raised after each fixed time span and orders are raised to re-energize the stock to an ideal level ward on the interest.
-For this situation recharging of inventory is a nonstop interaction done after each fixed time period.
+A fixed Reorder Period System is an Inventory Model of administering inventories, where an alert is raised after each fixed time span and orders are raised to re-energize the stock to an ideal level ward on the interest.
+For this situation recharging inventory is a nonstop interaction done after each fixed time period.

 Regular Intervals (R): Regular Interval is the fixed time-stretch toward the finish of which the inventories would be assessed and orders would be raised to renew the inventory.

-Inventory on Hand (It): Inventory on hand is the Inventory level measured at any given point of time.
+Inventory on Hand (It): Inventory on hand is the Inventory level measured at any given point in time.

 Maximum Level (M): It is the maximum level of inventory permitted according to the production guidelines.
 The maximum level is determined by breaking down historical information.

-Order Quantity: In this system, inventory is audited at regular intervals (R), inventory on hand (It) is noted at the time of the survey and request amount is put for an amount of (M) – (It).
+Order Quantity: In this system, inventory is audited at regular intervals (R), inventory on hand (It) is noted at the time of the survey and the requested amount is put for an amount of (M) – (It).

 Order Quantity (O) = (M) – (It)